rexsllemel/pingvin-share/docs/docs/setup/configuration.md

 # Configuration

-You can customize Pingvin Share by going to the configuration page in your admin dashboard `/admin/config`.
+You can customize Storify by going to the configuration page in your admin dashboard `/admin/config`.

 ## General

-The **General** Tab will let you customize your Pingvin Share instance to your liking.
+The **General** Tab will let you customize your Storify instance to your liking.

 ### App name